bioconda/bioconda.github.io/_sources/recipes/pantools/README.rst.txt

 If you want to overwrite it you can specify these values directly after your binaries.
 If you have \_JAVA\_OPTIONS set globally this will take precedence.
 For example run it with \"pantools \-Xms512m \-Xmx1g\".
-NB\: \"pantools add\_functions\" currently doesn\'t work because of the expected directory structure by PanTools.
-We are looking into this.
 NB\: BUSCO is a dependency of PanTools but it is not included in this recipe due to conflicts on MacOS.